unlcms/project-herbie/README.md

 ## (Optional) Running multisite

-The unl_multisite module allows additional sites to be run from subdirectories such as http://example.unl.edu/site2.
-This is not required to run the base site installation.
+The [unl_multisite module](https://github.com/unlcms/unl_multisite) provides a web interface to run a [Drupal multisite](https://www.drupal.org/docs/multisite-drupal) setup so additional sites can exist in subdirectories such as http://example.unl.edu/site2.
+(This is not required to run the base site installation as a single site.)

+Much of the setup that is detailed in the unl_multisite module's README file has been done in this project with Composer scripts.
+The following is what needs to be done manually.

+1. Create these files from the provided samples:

 ```
 cp web/sites/example.sites.php web/sites/sites.php
 cp web/.htaccess-subsite-map.txt.sample web/.htaccess-subsite-map.txt
 ```

-Add the following line to your Apache's configuration file (httpd.conf) where <DRUPAL_ROOT> is the file system path to the Drupal web root.
+2. Add the following line to your Apache's configuration file (httpd.conf) where <DRUPAL_ROOT> is the file system path to the Drupal web root.
 Restart Apache afterward.

 ```
 RewriteMap drupal_unl_multisite txt:<DRUPAL_ROOT>/.htaccess-subsite-map.txt
 ```

-Set up a cron job on the server to execute `php web/modules/contrib/unl_multisite/cron.php` on a regular basis.
+3. Set up a cron job on the server to execute `php web/modules/contrib/unl_multisite/cron.php` on a regular basis.

+4. Ensure the MySQL/MariaDB database user for the default site has privileges to create new databases.

-Enable the UNL Multisite module on the default site.
+5. Enable the UNL Multisite module on the default site.
 It should only be enabled on the default site.

+## Troubleshooting

+- Drush and MariaDB 10.7+ don't work with a database port set if the host is localhost.
+If you are using localhost for the host, clear the port setting in settings.php.

 ## D9 todo: